Cultural norms, traditions and values. Cultural traditions, values, norms

 HIGHER PROFESSIONAL EDUCATION

-"RUSSIAN ACADEMY OF PEOPLE'S ECONOMY AND PUBLIC SERVICE"
+"RUSSIAN ACADEMY OF NATIONAL ECONOMY AND PUBLIC SERVICE"

 FACULTY OF TAXATION AND MANAGEMENT